elmaryea/cs326WebApp/README.md

 # Startup Product: Client Side

-This repository will hold the *client side* of your product.
-The client side of your product runs in the browser.
+This is an extension of a project from CS 326 (UMass Spring 2016).
+The initial commit is all the code we had on the master branch of the project at the end of the semester.